 Living in an island paradise comes with a steep price tag.
-As of early 2021, the median selling price of a home in Hawaii was a whopping $645,000, according to real estate brokerage Redfin.
+As of December 2022, the median list price of a home in Hawaii was a whopping $696,100, according to real estate brokerage Redfin.
 Those housing costs, coupled with expensive groceries and utilities, can add up to a less-than-sunny reality for prospective homeowners in The Aloha State.

 The good news is, there are some options that can ease the financial burden of finding a place to call your own in Hawaii.
 If you’re a first-time homebuyer, consider starting with the Hawaii Housing Finance & Development Corporation, the state’s housing and development agency.

 HHFDC Affordable Resale Program

 The Hawaii Housing Finance & Development Corporation (HHFDC) does not currently offer a low-interest rate mortgage program specifically for first-time homebuyers, but there is at least one other option to consider: the agency’s Affordable Resale Program, which could help you find an affordable home — as low as $325,000 for a one-bedroom.

 To qualify for this program, you’ll need to earn enough income to be able to afford the loan for the home, but not so much that it exceeds the HHFDC’s annual household income limit.
 You can use the HHFDC’s income eligibility worksheet to determine if your financial situation fits these guidelines.

 Eligibility doesn’t guarantee access, though.
 The program is a lottery system, so you’ll need some luck on your side, too.